EWitting/csir-biomass/README_FOR_AI_AGENT.md

 Use `uv run train` to train the model etc. Hydra allows command line arguments to switch models, e.g. `uv run train model=mlp`.
 LET THE USER RUN THE COMMAND THEMSELVES for long training runs, so they can do it in their own large terminal window instead of the integrated agent terminal.

+# Kaggle submissions
 Code and models are uploaded to Kaggle through the API with the submission/manage_datasets.py utility scripts.
 The user needs to fill this in their own terminal, as they are prompted for the API key and other information.
 This will then be used for submission.

+The datasets names and paths are defined in the submission/config/source.json and submission/config/dependencies.json files.
+On first use, they need to be created, can be with a dummy file.

 # Logging
 When inheriting from VerboseTransformationBlock or VerboseTrainingBlock, the logger will be available as: